Darryl Pearce: Adelaide 36ers

-Statistically Darryl Pearce enjoyed his best ever NBL season in 1985, averaging 22.8 points, 2.9 rebounds and 4.6 assists.
+Statistically Pearce enjoyed his best ever NBL season in 1985, averaging 22.8 points, 2.9 rebounds and 4.6 assists.
 With Green and Pearce, the 36ers had what many believed to be the league's best guard combination despite both being natural shooting guards.
 Cole successfully chose to leave Pearce at SG (primarily due to his better outside shooting) and move Green to play Point guard.
 Green jokingly later told that he "hated" Pearce for being forced to play the point, but added seriously that he would play alongside him any day because he is "a true winner".

 Pearce and the 36ers won their first NBL championship in 1986, defeating the Brisbane Bullets 2–1 in the NBL's first ever three game Grand Final series.
 The Iceman averaged 19.3 points, 3.1 rebounds and 3.9 assists for the season while averaging 23.0 points, 4.0 rebounds and 4.0 assists in the GF series.

 While Adelaide, now under the coaching of Gary Fox, was still at the top of the league in 1987 and 1988, they were unable to progress past the Semi-finals in both seasons.
 Pearce averaged 20.6 points in both seasons.
 In Round 2 of the 1988 season against the Ken Cole coached Newcastle Falcons in Newcastle, Pearce set two Adelaide 36ers records that still stand as of the 2014–15 NBL season.
 He set the 36ers single game scoring record with 48 points and also set the record for most three-pointers made when he hit 11/14 from outside the arc with only Brett Maher able to match his 3-point record when he hit 11/12 in a game against Brisbane in 1996.

 The team slipped to 6th place in 1989 in Fox's last year as coach before missing the playoffs for the first time in seven years by finishing 9th in 1990 under new coach and long time team assistant Don Shipway.
 Despite Adelaide missing the playoffs in 1990, Pearce was selected to his only NBL All Star Game played at the Perth Entertainment Centre.

 The club was back in the Semi-finals in 1991, but once again fell short, losing the Semis to defending champions the Perth Wildcats.
-1991 would prove to be Darryl Pearce's last as a 36ers player and before the 1992 NBL season he was released by the club and would join the North Melbourne Giants.
+1991 would prove to be Pearce's last as a 36ers player and before the 1992 NBL season he was released by the club and would join the North Melbourne Giants.

-Darryl Pearce played 258 NBL games for the Adelaide 36ers.
+Pearce played 258 NBL games for the Adelaide 36ers.